 Use Google to find more relevant online communities.
 Talk to family lawyers and ask them what they read/watch/listen to.

 Niche advertising will drive high-quality traffic to your website.
+This is an effective tactic to get a high-value increase website traffic.

 Content marketing has its fingers in almost every pie of digital marketing.
-You need content for email, copy for Ads, you need lead magnets for email list building, you need content for your sale pages, landing pages and the list doesn't stop.
+You need content for email, copy for Ads, you need lead magnets for email list building, you need content for your sale pages, landing pages, and the list doesn't stop.

 So how do we use content marketing to generate traffic?
+And how do we use it to increase website traffic?

 So how does authority building work and why will it help drive traffic to your website?